Bernardo-MG/docs-maven-skin/README.md

 ## Usage

-The application is coded in Velocity Template Language, using Maven to manage the project.
+The project is coded in Velocity Template Language, using Maven to manage the project.

+It also requires Maven to be used, being set up as a Maven Skin for the Maven Site of any other Maven-based project.

 ### Prerequisites